Art in Public Spaces Master Plan

 Please note the quality or art should remain at high standards as there seems to be a lot of missteps with the caliber of art used mainly at the Inlet station skytrain.
 There have been a few larger banners along the fence with art printed, this is a huge potential for something really creative and it was just lost by repeating a few poorly executed images.
 It looks like a huge waste of money.
 Strategically placing money in a thriving community should bring more options of art and ideas to the city.

-TDV about 3 years ago
+TDV almost 4 years ago

 This project started in Jan 2019 and the presentation is planned for March/April 2021.
 It's a beautiful draft with glossy pictures, great ideas, suggestions and discoveries and obviously a lot of time (over 2 years), research, passion, labour and hours were put into the plan and elaborate draft document but I can't help but worry about the cost and expenses it must have taken.
 We're a little city struggling with finances during a pandemic that is causing more strain and tough times than ever for everyone .
 I love and appreciate art and culture and support community events and programs so I would rather see our limited funds and money spent on the actual events, facilities, programs and citizens with a simpler presentation and plan and possibly.
 I would be interested to see if we could look at contracting some of our amazing, creative local artists and talents for new public art and would prefer we continue offering our existing programs and events at a reasonable cost to citizens without the extra expense, time and resources it must have taken to prepare this draft.

-Kate about 3 years ago
+Kate almost 4 years ago

 It looks pretty polished for a draft plan.
 I think public art needs to do a better job reflecting our history and natural context.
 Art should reference our history as a rail town, our indigenous history, or our position at the end of the inlet.
 No tax dollars should be used to pay for capital costs or maintenance of public art - instead only donations or CACs should be used.
 Art isn't the purpose of a municipality.
 I wish we spent as much time and attention on traffic or housing as we do art and sustainability.

-dmchelen about 3 years ago
+dmchelen almost 4 years ago

 Please do not spend money we do not have.
 Do not add to our unbearable tax burden to purchase expensive artwork.